island-is/island.is/apps/services/auth/personal-representative/README.md

 ### Service Provider Usage

-Service providers won't access the API directly.
+Service providers won't directly access the API.
 They may:

 - Set up X-Road with [PublicAPI](https://docs.devland.is/apps/services/auth/personal-representative-public)
 - Use [Digital Iceland's](https://www.notion.so/Identity-Server-Integration-afde614a247e4b9da4731b2ace1115cd) login option for Personal Representative use, mapping rights to scope.